amansanill/agentic-k8s-deployer/README.md

-# 🚀 Agentic AI Kubernetes Deployer
+# 🚀 Agentic AI-Driven Kubernetes Deployer

 An intelligent, agent-driven system that automates end-to-end Kubernetes deployments directly from a GitHub repository.